 The only and main difference between e-wallets and a bank account is that their operator, as a rule, is not a bank.
 This removes from the payer a number of restrictions imposed by banking legislation but also deprives him of several guarantees that the legislation provides to bank customers.

 Another way to pay online is to use e-wallets.
-Funds deposited to the account are converted into virtual currency, which can be used for payments between the operator's clients and money transfers to other payment systems.
+Funds deposited to the account are converted into virtual currency, which can be used for mobile payments between the operator's clients and money transfers to other payment systems.
 As a rule, in order to access transactions with their wallet on the operator's website, the payer must enter a name and password.
-Technically, working with an electronic wallet is no different from RBS, and the same additional degrees of protection can be used in the system.
+Technically, working with an electronic wallet is no different from RBS, and the same additional degrees of identity theft protection can be used in the system.

 icon mail icon mail